 Furthermore, context is always the king of meaning.
 In the case of John's hat trick the meaning is even more clear when we consider the context of John's entire book, the introduction in John 1:1, and the main point of all three verses in their context.
 All three verses progress toward the same point!
 John 3:16 teaches us that God gave us his own Son so that through trusting him our lives would not perish and be wasted, but instead be restored, made whole and complete.
 That is the beginning.
 Second we see in John 10:10 that Satan came to steal and destroy, but Jesus came that we might have life and have life super-abundantly.
 That is continuing.
 And thirdly, we see in John 20:31 that Jesus is the Christ, God himself, and that through faith in him we can live the very essence of life!
 That is the grand conclusion.

-Friend, the point is trade in the fire insurance policy and instead know God as he is, your loving Heavenly Father and through faith in Jesus, God the son, and begin to truly live!
+Friend, trade in your cheap fire insurance policy and instead know God as he is, your loving Heavenly Father and through faith in Jesus, God the son, and begin to truly live!